chrisnotthere/quiz-app/README.md

 # quiz-app

-A tutorial app to learn Typescript.
+A tutorial app to learn Typescript with styled components.